sineemore/sxinit/README.md

  or the scripts exits with an error (>0), the default /etc/X11/xinitrc script is executed.

- Wrote the configuration file to compile sxinit with the devel branch of minilib (github.com/michael105/minilib) statically (2.9kB).
+ Wrote the configuration file to (optionally) compile sxinit with the devel branch of minilib (github.com/michael105/minilib) statically (2.9kB).